tianzhuo112/VTMagic/README.md

 ```

-#### Obtain magicController
+#### Get magicController

-You can obtain the nearest magicController in any child view controller which is conforms to `<VTMagicProtocol>`, after you import file `VTMagic.h`.
+You can get the nearest magicController in any child view controller which is conforms to `<VTMagicProtocol>`, after you import file `VTMagic.h`.

 ```objective-c
 NSInteger currentPage = [self.magicController currentPage];
 UIViewController *viewController = self.magicController.currentViewController;
 ```

 #### Switch to specified page

+You can switch to some specified page.

 ```objective-c
 [self.magicView switchToPage:3 animated:YES];